 Instructor: Carrie Brooks-Joiner is the owner of the consulting firm Carrie Brooks-Joiner & Associates, specializing in supporting the arts, culture and heritage priorities of non-profit organizations and municipalities.
 Carrie has been active in the non-profit community for almost three decades and brings expertise in strategic planning, governance, policy development, research, community development and facilitation.
 Her educational background includes a Masters of Museum Studies from the University of Toronto, a Certificate in Voluntary Sector Management (with distinction) from York University and a certificate in non-profit governance from the McMaster University Governance Institute.

-Fee: $630.36 CDN.
-A $100 CDN registration deposit is required by the registration deadline to hold a seat in the course.
-Remaining fees due by January 31, 2014.
+Fee: $630.36 CDN (subject to 2% increase effective May, 2014).
+A $100 CDN registration deposit, credited toward the total tuition fee, is required by the registration deadline in order to confirm registration in the course.
+Remaining fees due January 31, 2015.
 Please refer to our registration and withdrawal policies.
-UVSS Fees will also be assessed to credit students only.
+UVSS fees will also be assessed to credit students only.

 On successful completion of the course you will be able to: